DEADLINE: 2020-21 Faculty Research Fellowship applications (including departmental/dean approval) are due Monday, October 28, 2019 at 4 p.m.

-The Oregon Humanities Center’s Faculty Research Fellowship program identifies, fosters, and promotes innovative and important humanities research produced by UO faculty.
-These fellowships are for UO tenure-track faculty only, and are awarded on a competitive basis.
-The 2019-20 Faculty Research Fellowship application is a downloadable form, found at the bottom of this page.
+The Oregon Humanities Center’s Faculty Research Fellowship program identifies, fosters, and promotes innovative humanities research produced by UO faculty.
+These fellowships are for UO tenure-track faculty only, and are awarded yearly on a competitive basis.

 Types of OHC Research Fellowships

 The OHC Faculty Research Fellowship program awards four types of Faculty Research Fellowships.
 All applications are evaluated competitively as part of a single applicant pool, and will be considered for all fellowship types for which they are eligible.
 The application form and process is the same for all research fellowships, and no additional application forms are necessary for the named fellowships.
 The review panel will fund as many meritorious proposals as possible using the resources available, taking into consideration the different eligibility criteria.
 The OHC encourages people from diverse backgrounds and disciplines to apply.

 Regular OHC Faculty Research Fellowships

 Open to all tenure-related UO faculty conducting humanistic research.

 Awarded to senior humanities faculty.
 Recipients are Full Professors, or Associate Professors who have been in rank for five years or more at the time of application.
 The review panel will be notified as to which applicants are eligible to be considered for this award.
 As the name implies, these fellowships are sponsored by the Office of the Provost.
 The funds for this fellowship are administered by CAS, not the OHC.
 Following the selection process, the OHC will notify CAS of the recipients, and CAS will process the course release directly with the home unit(s).

 Ernest G. Moll Faculty Research Fellowship in Literary Studies